onebarloop/capstone-project/README.md

 **Welcome dear developers 👾**

-This is the repository for my capstone project "Wannado"
+This is the repository for my capstone project "Wannado".
+It was part of my three months frontend-bootcamp [@neuefische](https://www.neuefische.de/)

 <img src=https://user-images.githubusercontent.com/115539625/207014840-a93ede10-dd86-4268-9afd-15ad24b5bb92.JPG width="200">